BiologyTools/Bio/README.md

 # BioImage Library

 A .NET Library for opening & annotating various microscopy imaging formats.
 Supports all bioformats supported images like .TIF, .CZI etc.
-Best for working with ROI's in OME format.
+Best for working with ROI's in OME format & CSV.

 ## Features
 -Editing & saving ROI's in images to OME format image stacks.